 - Squeeze of lime juice

 - Sprinkle of zested lemon

 More Recipe Tips

 Seafood broth/stock was used here to infuse flavour and help speed up the cooking time of those potatoes.
 Don’t have seafood broth on hand?
 Use vegetable broth or even water.

 Full-fat coconut milk was used and that’s what I recommend here.

 The fillets used in this recipe were about 4 ounces each.
 If your fillets are larger, they make take longer to cook, just cook until the fish is cooked through and flakes easily with a fork.

-Speaking of hot, I also used 1 tsp of chili flakes in this curry.
+I used 1 teaspoon of chili flakes in this curry.
 If you aren’t a fan of spice, you can omit.
 Alternatively, if you are, add more.